 It’s true.
 While drinking through a straw isn’t ideal for a lot of people, especially when it comes to sports drinks, it’s a good idea to prevent excess deterioration or contact of sugar to the teeth.
 This is especially recommended for those who already have sensitive, eroded teeth, or have dealt with numerous dental issues in the past.

 Don’t brush until after a half hour of drinking.
 Due to the high acidity, one should not brush their teeth until at least a half hour after drinking sports drinks.
-Soda, lemonade, juice, and alcoholic beverages are also acidic and require the same procedure.
+Pop, lemonade, juice, and alcoholic beverages are also acidic and require the same procedure.

 If you brush your teeth before the half hour is up, the acidic pH of the beverage will be scrubbed deeply within the spaces of the teeth.
 Being closer contact with the teeth, this can increase dental erosion and tooth sensitivity.
 Instead, give your teeth a break from brushing for a half hour, allowing the pH to naturally return back to normal.
 In the meantime, you may rinse your mouth with water.